 Senate Committee Member (Non-Chair)

-Workload units for the positions of non-chair members of Senate committees are estimated at one to two (1-2) per academic year, except for General Education Pathway Coordinators (as detailed in section IV.E.9.a & b).
+Workload units for the positions of non-chair members of Senate committees are estimated at one to two (1-2) per academic year, except for General Education Pathway Coordinators (as detailed in sectionIII.E.9.a & b).
 When ratified committee members configure their workload plans, they should contact with the Senate Office to determine a specific estimate for the upcoming year.

 General Education Pathway Coordinators shall be relieved of three (3) WLU of teaching for the academic year to perform their duties.